 Festivals are the best time to interact with people.
 People are relaxed, looking to have a good time and this is also the best time to interact with people of all tribes.
 And who knows you may get invited to one of the homes for an authentic home-cooked meal.
 Be humble, be respectful, and you are sure to have a good time.

 2. Understand Naga tribal Culture

 Do not make the mistake of assuming they are all the SAME.
-They very distinctly different, they have different lineage and inherent different symbols from their ancestors.
+They are distinctly different from one another – they have a different lineage and also inherent different symbols from their ancestors.

 3. Sample the authentic local food

 Leaf cooked rice cakes, yam patties, roasted millets, boiled naga beans, aromatic brown rice, slow-cooked pork accompanied with bamboo and beef pickles and of course the rice beer and superhot Naga chili chutneys.
 I can go on and on!

 4. Sip on the forbidden drink as much as you can